 We’ve been making this midweek meal for a long time.
 It never disappoints.
 Just tip six ingredients into a baking dish… and bake!
 Scroll to the end of the post to watch my quick how-to video.

-This meal is on regular rotation at our house, whatever the season.
+One pan baked chicken with chorizo and tomatoes is on regular rotation at our house, whatever the season.
 It’s definitely one of those recipes I’m wondering why I haven’t shared already.

 And in fact Mr. Scrummy has been nagging me to post it for months (possibly even more than a year – ooops, poor Mr. Scrummy!).